josephxbrick/accordion/README.md

 * **normalheight**: (optional if not specifying `clickTarget`) the height of the accordion item when contracted.
 Default is the height of the provided layer.
 * **clickTarget**: (optional): the layer that when clicked expands or contracts the accordion item.
 The default click target is the provided layer.
 The click target must be either the provided layer or a descendant of the provided layer.
 ### accordion.expandItem()
-Use the expandItem() function to open an accordion item.
+Use the expandItem() function to open an accordion item (i.e., without tapping it)
 ```
 expandItem(layer, isAnimated)
 ```